 Then the nice descent toward the Eume River becomes steeper.
 Notice the gray granary, called an "hórreo" in the next photo.

-In another 1/2 kilometer, the Camino comes to the N-651 and turns left here.
-On the corner to your right is the first accommodation possibility, the Hotel Sarga.
-This mid-range hotel would be perfect if you want to be close to the wonderful Cabañas Beach!
-There is also the Hotel Iberia farther west, 650 meters off-Camino and along the beach.
+Farther along on your right is the first accommodation possibility, the Hotel y Apartamentos Sarga.
+This mid-range accommodation would be perfect if you want to be close to the wonderful Cabañas Beach, however you will need four for the apartment to be economical!
+There is also the Hotel Alda Cabanas Playa farther west, 650 meters off-Camino and along the beach.

 The only thing that separates you and Pontedeume at this point is the bridge across the river.
 It is a long 1/2 kilometer walk across the bridge.
 The first time I walked it, it was to end the long first day's stage from Ferrol.
 I thought the bridge went on forever!